himmAllRight/himmAllRight-source/content/post/nginx-subdomain-reverse-proxy.md

 ### Setup Nginx

 Next, it's time to setup and install Nginx.

-*NOTE: The rest of the post will be focused on using a Centos 7 base, since that is what I am using.*
+*Note*: the rest of the post will be focused on using a Centos 7 base, since that is what I am using.

 Add the nginx repo, and install it: